thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Basics__FS_Module.desc.md

 ### How do I manage the file system with Node.js?

-The purpose of this lesson is to create exposure to the [file system module]['fs'] or fs.
+The purpose of this lesson is to create exposure to the [file system module]['fs'] (`fs`).
 The `fs` module is a built-in API for reading and writing information to and from files.
 This is often called File Input/Output or **File I/O** for short.

 Although computers are able to rapidly execute instructions sent to the CPU, it is much slower to get information that is located somewhere like a hard disk or another computer.
 In particular with Node.js, the areas of interest are file and network I/O. File I/O will involve interacting with files on the computer's file system.
 Because Node.js is able to do these things asyncronously, it does not have to stop and wait for I/O to happen.
 Take a look at this [latency table]['latency'] to understand what kind of time it takes to do common I/O tasks that we currently take for granted.